 8. Project Management tools

-The world of the sales tech is exploding.
+The world of sales tech is exploding.
 New tools are launched, funded, and sold daily, quickly becoming a clusterfuck.
 Keeping up is challenging.
 How are you supposed to determine which ones are effective?
 Which of these is a waste of time?
 Which companies keep their promises and which don't?

 How do you Create an Effective Sales Technology Stack?